 I am sitting at the table, barely keeping my excitement down with a sip of red wine, when the first plate is lowered in front of me.
 Aromas start rising.
 One of the team members whispered the contents, a combination of fish and quince.
 My taste buds are ready to meet art on a plate.
-This is NOUA restaurant in Bucharest, Romania.
-This is how fine dining should feel.
+This is NOUA restaurant in Bucharest, Romania, a glimpse at how the future of the restaurant industry can look like.

 How will dining out look in the future?